 - 4.1 If a school/district does not meet an overall 95% participation rate, the school/district will automatically be dropped one (1) performance classification and will have 95% of its enrollment included in proficiency calculations, as required by federal regulation.
 Participation rates are not rounded. - 4.2 Elementary schools with no assessments (K, 1, and 2) will not be assigned a participation rate.
 Therefore, these schools will not be impacted by the participation rate minimum requirements. - 4.3 Students may be removed from the denominator of testing participation calculations if he/she meets the criteria set forth by the Office of Student Assessment as having a Significant Medical Emergency which made participation in the state testing impossible.
 For details regarding the definition of Significant Medical Emergency and the process of requesting a student be removed from the calculations, please contact the Office of Student Assessment. - 4.4 High School participation rates will be calculated based on the Senior Snapshot.
-Data from all statewide end-of-course, subject area assessments, and the ACT will be used in the participation calculations. - 4.5 Students with significant cognitive disabilities (SCD) with no U.S. History assessment scores will be removed from the denominator for the participation rate calculation for U.S. History. - 4.6 Deleted - 4.7 If a student is expelled but is still enrolled in MSIS for the school/district during the testing window, he/she will be included in the denominator.
+Data from all statewide end-of-course, subject area assessments, and the ACT will be used in the participation calculations.
+Students enrolled in grades 3-8 with any month 8 enrollment will be included in participation calculation for each required assessment in the school/district of final enrollment in month 8. - 4.5 Students with significant cognitive disabilities (SCD) with no U.S. History assessment scores will be removed from the denominator for the participation rate calculation for U.S. History. - 4.6 Deleted - 4.7 If a student is expelled but is still enrolled in MSIS for the school/district during the testing window, he/she will be included in the denominator.
 If the student does not test, the student will count as "not tested."